sema005/KoronaOversikt/Readme.md

 # Korona app
 This is a simple app that uses this <a href="https://api.covid19api.com/summary">corona api.</a>
-It shows deaths and infected
+It shows deaths, infected and recoveries

 ## Set up
 ```html